chuanli11/MGANs/README.md

 th train.lua
 ```

-The current script is an example of training a network from 25 ImageNet photos and a painting from Van Gogh ("Olive Trees with the Alpilles in the Background").
+The current script is an example of training a network from 100 ImageNet photos and a single painting from Van Gogh.
 The input data are organized in the following way:
   * "Dataset/VG_Alpilles_ImageNet100/ContentInitial": 5 training ImageNet photos to initialize the discriminator.
   * "Dataset/VG_Alpilles_ImageNet100/ContentTrain": 100 training ImageNet photos.
   * "Dataset/VG_Alpilles_ImageNet100/ContentTest": 10 testing ImageNet photos (for later inspection).